Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Taylor was a master of "The Southern Gentility" story; this win late in his life was seen as a tribute to his career-long focus on the domestic tensions of the upper-class South.
+Taylor mastered the Southern gentility story.
+This win late in his life served as a tribute to his career long focus on the domestic tensions of the upper class South.